 “I interviewed for a job at McCormick & Company when I was pregnant with Wes, and started there right after he was born,” says Carter, who currently works on global consumer strategy at the company.
 “I was new at the company and wanted to make a great first impression and like so many others, tried to hide the mom side of me.”

-McCormick did have pumping accommodations and Carter breast fed Wes for about four months before she decided to switch to formula.
+McCormick did have pumping accommodations and Carter breast fed Wes for about four months before she decided to switch to quality infant formula.

 “Even though I breast fed Wes for a couple of months, when I decided to stop I was told there were ways to get my milk supply to come back,” says Carter, who redesigned the pumping rooms at McCormick to make them a warm, welcoming women’s lounge.
 “I never thought I was going to be one of those women who breast fed for a year and that made me feel selfish.
 In the media, you tend to see pictures of a new mom with her child against her breast.
 When I chose to start formula feeding, I thought maybe I was going to have a different motherhood experience.
 No one ever said that to me, but it’s how I felt in my own head.”